Pradeepcyberark/terraform/README.md

 [latest suite release](https://docs.conjur.org/Latest/en/Content/ReleaseNotes/ConjurOSS-suite-RN.htm);
 when using integrations, choose the latest suite release that matches your Conjur version.
 For any questions, please contact us on [Discourse](https://discuss.cyberarkcommons.org/c/conjur/5).

+## Prerequisites

+The following are prerequisites to using the Terraform Provider Plugin.

+### 1.Conjur setup

+You need to Setup Conjur OSS locally.
+To setup Conjur OSS follow Conjur quickstart [Cyberark-Conjur-OSS](https://github.com/cyberark/conjur-quickstart)

 ### 2.Binaries
 The recommended way to install `terraform-provider-conjur` is to use the binary distributions from this project's